-I attend a monthly craft group.
-Most of the attendees are avid and skilled knitters who bring the most gorgeous array of fibers and objects-in-progress to work on.
-I’m a lapsed knitter who can’t even remember how to cast on, and really have no crafting skills to speak of.
-But I show up, my giant craft bag in hand, and inevitably cook up something fun from its bizarre and varied contents.
+Many moons ago, I attended a monthly craft group.
+Most of the attendees were avid and skilled knitters who brought the most gorgeous array of fibers and objects-in-progress to work on.
+I was (and still am) a lapsed knitter who can’t even remember how to cast on, and really have no crafting skills to speak of.
+But I would show up, my giant craft bag in hand, and inevitably cook up something fun from its bizarre and varied contents.

 On any given day, my craft bag may contain leather scraps, grosgrain ribbon, faux pearls, bits of feather boa, and buttons.
 But here are some items that, as a lazy crafter, I’ve come to see as essential.